gitfrid/CS-Peirce/README.md

 **Alternative path** (Deuring–Heilbronn phenomenon):
 > If the Riemann Hypothesis is false, a Siegel zero creates even stronger repulsion among primes, ensuring G(n) > 0.

-This symbolic expression is the bridge from Peircean diagrammatic habits to modern analytic number theory — ready for papers, proof assistants, or referee reports.
+This symbolic expression is the bridge from Peircean diagrammatic habits to modern analytic number theory

+Its purpose is to:

+model Peirce’s theory of mathematical inquiry explore diagrammatic reasoning computationally translate abductive–inductive results into standard mathematical language for interpretation, not certification